Historic Tauhinukorokio/Mt Pleasant Heavy Anti-aircraft Artillery Battery

 Who manned the guns?

 The guns were manned by about 50 men of the 83rd Heavy Anti-Aircraft Battery, New Zealand Army.
 Women from the Women’s Auxiliary Army Corps (WAAC’s) assisted by crewing the command post.

 A gun crew consisted of 10-12 men and a similar number of people crewed the command post.
 Accommodation and other facilities were provided in the camp situated nearby.

-You can park near Evans Pass and follow the Crater Rim Walkway above Lyttelton Harbour and the Tauhinu-Korokio Reserve to the battery site.
+You can park near Tapuwaeharuru/Evans Pass and follow the Crater Rim Walkway above Lyttelton Harbour and the Tauhinu-Korokio Reserve to the battery site.